Class of 2023

 - Orientation of New Students

 The Shepherd Hill Regional High School Guidance Department is proud to have developed a curriculum based on the Comprehensive Model of Counseling.
-This model systematically provides allstudents with information throughout their high school career.
-The following topics will be covered or activities will be conducted:
+This model systematically provides students with information throughout their high school career.
+The following topics will be covered and/or activities conducted:

-Freshman year: Freshman Facts Brochure - information with regard to where to obtain help, mid-term and final exams, credits required for promotion and GPA
+Freshman year: Freshman Facts Brochure - information with regard to where to obtain help, mid-term and final exams information, credits required for promotion and GPA

-Sophomore year: Career Interest Inventory - students will complete an inventory that will be utilized for course selection and college/technical school searches
+Sophomore year: Career Interest Inventory - Students complete an inventory that will be utilized for course selection and college/technical school searches.

 Junior year: Post graduate planning - topics revolving around the essential question: How do I ready myself for making informed college/workplace decisions?